 Adding a New Collection of Texts

-The three default collections of texts cannot be modified, but you can add an original collection by clicking or tapping the Add button in the Collections of texts section.
+The three default collections of texts cannot be modified, but you can add an original collection by clicking the Add button in the Collections of texts section.

 The new collection can either be blank or based on a template chosen from the New collection window.